 A full transcript follows the video.

-10 stocks we like better than Wal-MartWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
-After all, the newsletter they have run for over a decade, the Motley Fool Stock Advisor, has tripled the market.*
+10 stocks we like better than WalmartWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
+After all, the newsletter they have run for over a decade, the Motley Fool Stock Advisor, has quadrupled the market.*

 Click here to learn about these picks!

-*Stock Advisor returns as of January 2, 2018The author(s) may have a position in any stocks mentioned.
+*Stock Advisor returns as of January 31, 2019The author(s) may have a position in any stocks mentioned.

 Chris Hill: Time to get to the stocks on our radar.
+Ron, you're up first.
 Our man behind the glass, Steve Broido, is going to hit you with a question.
-Ron Gross, you're up first, what do you have?
+What do you got?

 Hill: Jason Moser, what are you looking at?

-Hill: Jim Mueller, what are you looking at this week?
+Hill: Aaron Bush, what are you looking at?

+Aaron Bush owns shares of Atlassian and Chipotle Mexican Grill.
 Chris Hill has no position in any of the stocks mentioned.
-Jason Moser owns shares of Twitter.
-Jim Mueller, CFA owns shares of Rollins.
+Jason Moser owns shares of Chipotle Mexican Grill.
 Ron Gross has no position in any of the stocks mentioned.
-Steve Broido owns shares of Twitter.
-The Motley Fool owns shares of and recommends Twitter.
-The Motley Fool recommends Brookfield Infrastructure Partners and Rollins.
+Steve Broido has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Atlassian and Chipotle Mexican Grill.
+The Motley Fool recommends Hill-Rom Holdings.
 The Motley Fool has a disclosure policy.